ami-arkhan/study/codes/various-problem/bit-operations/README.md

 ## Problem:
 Read hexadecimal data and find decimal sum of each 7-bit binary number from hexadecimal number.
-Hexadecimal numbers are given as such that when whole string is converted to binary it will be multiple of 7-bits.

 Input string is given as hexadecimal numbers.
 Numbers ranging from 0 ~ 9 and English capital letters ranging from A ~ F are used.

-Input hexadecimal numbers are multiple of binary 7-bits and ranges from 7 ~ 700 bits.
+Length of string is multiple of 7 and upto 700.